RahmaHanafi/RahmaHanafi/README.md

             About me:
         </h3>
 <img src="person.gif" width=170 height=200 align="right">

 - 👩🏻‍🎓 I recently graduated from **Faculty of Computers and Information, Suez Canal University**

-- 👩🏻‍🎓 I recently graduated from **Faculty of Computers and Information, Suez Canal University**